EAGE-Annual-Hackathon/SnorIAX/README.md

 This repository contains the following folders:

 **:open_file_folder:  Porous media:**
   - It includes the models for each epoch (Generator and Discrimator) for a WGAN with gradient penalty for the Berea and Beadpack dataset.
 Also, it provides the visualization using saliency and oclussion approaches.
+  - Data needed for PorousMedia GAN:  https://drive.google.com/drive/folders/1Td-pGOgEzdyNLc9a53ZH20tzxfq2GwRq?usp=sharing

 **:open_file_folder: AttentionSaltNet**
   - Salt segmentation problem focused on attention maps.